Ordo-Boreae/hupomnemata/README.md

 This project is in the hope to serve as a reference book for future people to look back and reflect on this utterly miserable ‘new era’.

+## 2021
+### December
+- \[31 Dec\] Firefighters in Xi'an Responded to A Family Fire by Fence Jumping as the Gate of the Residential Quarter was Blocked by Giant Rocks

 ## 2022
 ### January
 - \[2 Jan\] Supplies were Delivered by A Herd of Horses After Vehicles were Barred from Roads in Shangluo, Shaanxi